Kanishkparganiha/deep-reinforcement-learning-on-multi-echelon-inventory-management/README.md

 <h2>Reinforcement Learning Methods <h2>

   <p>
-    In this section we first describe the problem, then two techniques we first select to solve, including<strong> Q learning,Proximal Policy Optimization (PPO) and Asynchronous Advantage Actor-Critic (A3C) </strong>methods .
+    In this section we first describe the problem, then two techniques we first select to solve, including Q learning,Proximal Policy Optimization (PPO) and Asynchronous Advantage Actor-Critic (A3C) methods .
   </p>

   <h2>Problem Decription</h2>